 Check the deadline dates for all portions of the process with the Office of Admissions.
 Here is a link to their site.

-- Apply for Admission to Whitman: In order to be eligible for the Presidential Scholarship you must apply for admission to the College.
+- Apply for Admission to Whitman: In order to be eligible for the President's Scholarship, you must apply for admission to the College.
+Here's a link to the application deadlines.

 - Submit Financial Aid Forms: Both your FAFSA and CSS Profile must be submitted to the appropriate agencies if you intend to apply for need-based financial aid.

-- Apply for the President’s Scholarship: Follow the link here to log in to your account to upload your recommendation letters and your resume. https://engage.whitman.edu/account/login.
+- Apply for the President’s Scholarship: Log in to your account to upload your recommendation letters and your resume.

-- Arrange for an Interview: You must schedule an interview time with the Theatre and Dance Department directly by calling the department office at (509) 527-5279.
-Auditions and interviews will be held on February 3rd.
-Please arrange your time by February 1st.
+- Arrange for an Interview: Once you have completed ALL of your admissions and scholarship requirements you must schedule an interview time.
+Call the Theatre and Dance Department directly, between the hours of 9 a.m. and 3 p.m.
+PT, by calling the department office at 509-527-5279.
+Auditions and interviews will be held in the spring.
 Plan to bring all required scholarship application materials with you to your interview.

 - Prepare Your Scholarship Audition/Presentation Materials: Everyone who requests an audition must bring the following materials with them: